 Core competencies - support the organisation’s values and mission.
 They will usually apply to all jobs in the organisation.

 Common competencies - relate to certain jobs.
 For example, in management roles common competencies may include strategic awareness, leading a team and managing team performance.

 Technical or job specific competencies - apply to certain roles or a ‘job-family’ or ‘job function’ within the organisation.
-These competencies outline any technical expertise required and assess the depth and breadth of that skill and knowledge.
+They outline any technical expertise required and assess the depth and breadth of that skill and knowledge.

 Leadership competencies - skills and behaviours that contribute to leadership performance.
 By using a competency-based approach to leadership, organisations can better identify and develop their next generation of leaders.
 Essential leadership competencies and global competencies have been defined by researchers.
 However, future business trends and strategy should drive the development of new leadership competencies.
-While some leadership competencies are essential to all, an organisation should also define which leadership attributes are distinctive to a particular organisation to create competitive advantage.
+While some leadership competencies are essential to all, an organisation should also define which leadership attributes are distinctive to it to create competitive advantage.

 'Meta' competencies - relate to the recruitment of high-potential individuals who the organisation would like to promote and develop, for example, into senior management posts in the next five to ten years.
-They characterise competencies required in the future.
+These are the competencies required in the future.

-When preparing a framework, it's important to take account of the legal background (for example, discrimination law) to ensure that none of the competencies discriminate against any particular group of employees or potential employees.
+When preparing a framework, it's important to take account of the legal background to ensure that none of the competencies discriminate against any particular group of employees or potential employees.

 It's also important that when frameworks are used to assess competence, they recognise an individual’s potential to develop and don't just collect evidence of a certain behaviour in the past.

 Internal versus external approaches

 Competency frameworks can be developed in various ways.
 Methods range from importing an existing off-the-shelf package through to developing the entire structure from scratch.

 It's possible to draw on the external competency or competence lists produced in support of occupational standards and the framework of National and Scottish Vocational Qualifications.
 Frameworks developed in this way are often linked with progression towards recognised qualifications.